-Hadrian’s Villa was occupied by a few successors but fell into a state of disrepair during the 4th century (decline of the Roman Empire).
+Hadrian’s Villa was occupied by a few successors after Hadrian, but fell into a state of disrepair during the 4th century (the decline of the Roman Empire).
 The site was used for building materials, and valuables were taken.
-Cardinal Ippolito II d’Este (remember him from Villa d’Este?) had many of the remaining statues and marble were taken for his villa.
+Cardinal Ippolito II d’Este (remember him from Villa d’Este) had many of the remaining statues and marble taken for his villa.

 Some parts of Hadrian’s Villa still stand allowing us to see the size of structures while at the same time, the attention to detail.
 The property contains over 30 buildings, some of which is yet to be excavated.
 The size of the property is similar to that of Pompeii to give some context (if you have never been to Pompeii it takes a full day to maybe see all of it).
 The buildings were influenced by Roman, Greek, and Egyptian architecture and inspired by Hadrian’s travels.

 Here is a model in the visitors center, it shows what pictures cannot.
 It looks like an entire town, and that was the idea.
 Hadrian wanted to create an ideal city combining the styles of Roman, Greek, and Egyptian, and the result?
 This monumental villa that is comparable to none.

 Mosaics at Hadrian’s Villa

 Mosaics were a popular art form at this time and early pieces were inspired by a Hellenistic Greek style.
 At first glance the below photo is a fairly simple floor mosaic, but when you realize the stones were placed by hand you gain a new appreciation.

 One of the most famous mosaics was found at Hadrian’s Villa but today it can only be seen in Berlin at the Altes Museum.
 It depicts two centaurs fighting wild cats.